kshyam/ayushmonk/_products/aviraj-guggal-dhoop-batti.md

 ---
-title: Aviraj Guggal Dhoop Batti
+title: Aviraj Guggul Dhoop Batti
 description: Enhance the sacredness of your pooja, meditation, or spiritual rituals with the Aviraj Guggal Dhoop Batti, a premium quality wet dhoop stick infused with the rich and calming fragrance of Guggal.